vikassharma217/libft/README.md

 Libft is designed to:

-Strengthen your understanding of C by diving deep into its core functions.
+Strengthen our understanding of C by diving deep into its core functions.

-Provide a reusable library for your C projects.
+Provide a reusable library for our C projects.

-Improve your problem-solving skills by encouraging clean, modular code design.
+Improve problem-solving skills by encouraging clean, modular code design.

 Installation

-To use libft in your projects:
+To use libft in projects:

 Clone the repository: